elsehow/internet-pedal/README.md

 # wifi-pedal

-turns your wifi off unless you hold down a pedal
+turns your wifi off unless you hold down a foot pedal

 currently uses the lower-left pad of an akai mpd 24